VladimirLukovic/real-fake-tweets/README.md

 For CountVect we used word n-grams, specificly only unigrams which gave us best score.
 We ignore terms that appear in more than 50% of the documents and in less than 2 documents.

 ## Linear SVM
-For algotihm, we choose Linear Support Vector Machine.
+For algorithm, we choose Linear Support Vector Machine.
 SVM is a supervised machine learning model very suitable for text classification problems.
 He focuses only at the most difficult examples whereas other classifiers pay attention to all.
 The intuition behind SVM approach is that if a classifier is good at the most challenging comparisons, than classifier will be even better at the easy one.
 <br/>Two main advantages are higher training speed and better performance with a small and medium datasets, such as text datasets.
-<br/>We try other algorithms too, such as Naive Bayes, Random Forest, XGBoost and so on, but SVM gave us best results on test data.
+<br/><br/>We try other algorithms too, such as Naive Bayes, Random Forest, XGBoost and so on, but SVM gave us best results on test data.
+<br/>Picture below showing classification report for SVM on train and test data.
 <br/><br/> <img src="https://github.com/VladimirLukovic/real-fake-tweets/blob/main/pictures/SVM_classification_report.png" width="600" height="300">